Elizabethton, Tennessee: Railroad history

 During the early 20th century, Elizabethton became a rail hub, served by three different railroad companies.

 Beginning in the 1880s, the narrow-gauge engine known as the "Tweetsie" ran on the East Tennessee and Western North Carolina Railroad (ET&WNC) from Johnson City, passing through Elizabethton before climbing into the Blue Ridge Mountains, eventually connecting to Boone, North Carolina, in 1916.

 In 1927, the 9 mi portion of the ET&WNC railroad from Johnson City to Elizabethton was converted to standard gauge in order to more efficiently serve the NARC and Bemberg Rayon Plants.

 The narrow-gauge portion of the ET&WNC ceased operations in 1950 and was subsequently abandoned, though the standard-gauge portion of the line from Johnson City to Elizabethton continued to operate until 2003 as the East Tennessee Railway.
-The railroad's dormant track has been removed, pending negotiations between Elizabethton and Johnson City to establish a walking and bike path.
+The railroad's dormant track was removed to create a new rail-to-trail, the Tweetsie Trail in 2014.

 One of the ET&WNC's narrow-gauge steam locomotives (Engine #12) is still in existence, operating at the "Tweetsie Railroad" theme park at nearby Blowing Rock, North Carolina.

 The Southern Railway operated a branch line into Elizabethton until the flood of 1940.
 It connected with the ET&WNC at a small railroad yard near the confluence of the Watauga River and the Doe River.

 In the 1910s and 1920s, another small railroad, the Laurel Fork Railway, operated out of Elizabethton paralleling the ET&WNC and Doe River to Hampton, where the line split off and ran to a sawmill near present-day Watauga Lake.